 Once you have sent your application, you cannot change the information about yourself.
 An update can only be made by the authority processing your file.
 However, you can update your contact information at any time.
 You can track your application online and reuse previously uploaded documents in new applications for other countries.

 After your application is approved, you can create an EPC certificate in PDF format.
 The EPC certificate contains a reference number.
-With this reference number, your future employer can check the validity of your European Professional Card online.
+This reference number will allow your future employer to check the validity of your European Professional Card online.
 For more information, please refer to the EBA User Guide.

 Please note that the European Professional Card does not usually confer an automatic right to practice the profession (exception: occasional and temporary services with no impact on public health or safety).
 If you plan to establish yourself, you may need to register with a professional organization in the host country or provide certain proof (e.g., regarding reliability or health) before starting to practice.
 Check with a single point of contact or host country authorities to see if this is required in your case.

-The competent authority in your country of origin will acknowledge receipt of your application and inform you of any missing documents and applicable fees within one week.
+The competent authority of your country of origin will acknowledge receipt of your application and inform you of any missing documents and applicable fees within one week.